1ypi/GDDrive/README.md

 Notes:
 - The script now resolves `credentials.json`, `index.json`, and `Downloads/` relative to the project folder, so it works even if you launch it from another directory.
 - Uploaded files can be selected with absolute paths, relative paths, or `~/...` home-directory paths on Linux.
+- Now you can relogin from the menu.
+- Now you can download other users files using the level id.

 # Cool links